 In November 2019, the city updated its floodplain regulations in response to the Atlas 14 study.
 These regulations provide rules for constructing and remodeling buildings and developing property in the floodplain.
 The rules help protect the public from flooding and reduce public expense in the aftermath of a flood.

 The floodplain rules only apply when you are building, redeveloping or remodeling in the floodplain.
 If you are simply living in your home or running your business, you do not need to make any changes to comply.
 The most significant change is to base development regulations on the current FEMA 500-year floodplain, instead of the 100-year floodplain.
 The 500-year floodplain is larger, based on heavier rainfall, and better reflects Austin’s risk of flooding as revealed in the Atlas 14 study.
 Making this change gives us time to update our floodplain maps to reflect the Atlas 14 information.
 It helps prevent new houses and businesses from being built or significantly improved in flood-prone areas while the floodplain maps are updated.

-We are currently working on a code revision regarding commercial redevelopment in the floodplain.
-The change is meant to make it easier to redevelop a commercial property when the changes make the building safer from flooding.
-This proposed code revision is similar to the provision for residential properties that went into effect in 2019.
+On September 1, 2022, the Austin City Council approved a code revision regarding commercial redevelopment in the floodplain.
+The change makes it easier to redevelop a commercial property when the changes make the building safer from flooding.
+This code revision is similar to the provision for residential properties that went into effect in 2019.

 Is Your Property Affected?